Nwinters29/Python/README.md

 + Model building and evaluation
 + Data prediction with a ML model

+## Cancer Type Classifier
+This project aims to employ a machine learning algorithm to predict the cancer type in patients based on gene expression data obtained from an RNA-Seq analysis.
+This project demonstrates the application machine learning and bioinformatics could have for cancer detection.
+The data came from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/401/gene+expression+cancer+rna+seq)

+Includes:
++ ipynb file of the full end-to-end code

 ## CA Housing Value Predictor
 This project aims to employ a machine learning algorithm to predict median houseing values in Californian districts given a number of housing attributes.
 This model could be useful in aiding either sellers in properly listing a house or buyers in establishing a realistic price for a property.